MarcVassallucci/MarcVassallucci.github.io/about.md

 I worked on the networking of the game.
 The main constraints were :
-* making the gameplay code independent from the engine, allowing it to run on a very lightweight server
+* making the gameplay code independent from the engine libraries, allowing it to run on a very lightweight server
 * having a smooth experience at 250ms when playing over 3G

 ![botken-1](/static/img/gj_botken_1.gif){:class="img-responsive"}